AlejandroParis/BranchingPolicies/README.md

 On the other hand we have the Feature Branching Development in which all the features are made external to the main branch and are integrated at the time they are completed.
 Therefore, the problem presented by the trunk-based is avoided.
 In spite of avoiding this problem other inconveniences arise as they are when lengthening a long time a feature branch if it does not stay updated with the main branch can end up giving problems when trying to join them.
-An example of this branch policy is Gitflow.
+An example of this branch policy is Git Flow.

 ![trunk](https://raw.githubusercontent.com/AlejandroParis/BranchingPoliciesResearch/master/images/gitflow-present.png)